Key Takeaways

 What Constructive Discharge Really Means

-Constructive discharge occurs when an employer deliberately creates or allows working conditions so intolerable that a reasonable person in the employee's position would feel compelled to resign.
-The critical word is "reasonable."
-Courts don't ask whether you personally felt you had to leave — they ask whether any reasonable person facing the same conditions would have reached the same conclusion.
+Constructive discharge may exist when unlawful acts make working conditions so objectively intolerable that a reasonable person in the employee's position would feel forced to resign and the employee does resign.
+The inquiry is objective.
+Courts do not ask only whether you personally felt you had to leave; they ask whether a reasonable person facing the same conditions would have reached the same conclusion.
+The underlying discrimination, retaliation, contract, or other claim still has its own elements and employer-liability rules.

 This distinction matters because it prevents the doctrine from becoming a catch-all for job dissatisfaction.
 Being unhappy at work isn't constructive discharge.
 Having a difficult boss isn't constructive discharge.
 Getting passed over for a promotion or receiving criticism of your performance — those aren't constructive discharge either, even if they feel devastating in the moment.